AntonSol919/linkspace/homepage/eli5.md

 The 40y old has mastered the skill of "Print to PDF" and resists learning anything new.

 The goal is to give a basic model for thinking about the digital space in case you percieve it as a collection of 'apps'.
-If you're already comfortable working with git or building webservers, this introduction is not for you.
+If you're already comfortable working with git or building webservers, you can jump into the [Guide](./docs/guide/index.html).

 ## How does our current web work?